 - This article explains whether bait-and-switch is legal and provides some examples.

-- This article shares tips on how to avoid bait-and-switch scams.
+- This article shares some tips on how to avoid bait-and-switch scams.